MutluMinds/fullstack-image-app/README.md

 <p align="center">
   This is not an official project.
-This app gets image data by using Node.js from <a href="https://developers.giphy.com/">GIPHY API</a> (gifs) and <a href="https://pixabay.com/api/docs/">PIXABAY API</a> (images) and renders them by using React.js It's designed with mobile first approach and created by <a href="https://furkanmutlu.com/">Furkan Mutlu</a> and you can contribute submitting a pull-request.
+This app gets image data by using Node.js from <a href="https://developers.giphy.com/">GIPHY API</a> (gifs) and <a href="https://pixabay.com/api/docs/">PIXABAY API</a> (images) and renders them by using React.js It's designed with mobile first approach and created by <a href="https://furkanmutlu.com/">Furkan Mutlu</a> with ❤️.
+  You can contribute submitting a pull-request.
 </p>

 ## ⚡️ Live